theRay1s/slam-mirrorbot/README.md

 **Note**: You can limit maximum concurrent downloads by changing the value of **MAX_CONCURRENT_DOWNLOADS** in aria.sh.
 By default, it's set to `7`.
 ### Add more buttons (Optional)
-Two buttons are already added of File Link and Index Link, you can add extra buttons too, these are optional, if you don't know what are below entries, simply leave them, don't fill anything in them.
+Two buttons are already added of Drive Link and Index Link, you can add extra buttons, these are optional, if you don't know what are below entries, simply leave them, don't fill anything in them.
 - **BUTTON_THREE_NAME**:
 - **BUTTON_THREE_URL**:
 - **BUTTON_FOUR_NAME**: